RameshDM86/introduction-to-git-ii-3.2-Ramesh/README.md

 * SSH keys can be added to a user's GitHub account for authentication.
 This is a secure method often preferred for automated workflows and code deployments.

+## Update the Readme file to contain least 15 github commands and what are the usage of them? ##

+ * Initialize a New Git Repository:

+   ` git init `

 ## 4 Github commands that you think you will use the most in the real project and why?
 Explain it on the readme file ##